Trip Report - 9-15-19

 ""Daiwa Silver Creek Red Gold Yamame 44S

 The photo above shows the front hook positioned so the point is facing forwards.
 I had read some on-line comments expressing concern that a hook rigged that way would lead to more snags and lost lures.
 I did not have any problem with that on Sunday.
 I think the bill hits first and the position of the tie-in above the bill causes the back end of the lure to raise up when the bill hits something.
 That seems to raise the front hook above whatever the bill hit.
-When the lure then slides over the rock, the hook is too high up to catch.
-(The bill still comes back trailing moss, however.)
+When the lure then slides over the rock, the hook doesn't catch.
+(The bill still comes back with moss, though.)

 Next time I'm out, I will try the same lures with the same hooks but with the front hook positioned so that the point faces backwards.